yearn/yearn-multisig-actions/README.md

     Alternatively, you can message @username_to_id_bot on Telegram to find a chat id.

 1. Fill in everything in the .env file.
+Leave placeholder values for any safes on networks you don't need.

 Optional:
 Fill in scripts/shame.py with a mapping of addresses to signer names for the /shame command.